 The State of South Dakota, through the Office of Procurement Management (“OPM”), maintains various contracts for supplies and equipment.
 These contracts are competitively bid by the State of South Dakota or are national contracts in which the State participates.
 When making University purchases, these contracts must be utilized as the first source unless it is more cost effective to purchase the items from other authorized sources.

-To the extent allowed by SDBOR Policy 5.4 and in compliance with applicable state laws and rules, University purchases shall conform to the following:
+To the extent allowed by SDBOR Policy 5.4 and in compliance with applicable state laws and rules, University purchases must conform to the following:

 Purchasing Limits: